nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 2 - Evaluate Programming Notations.md

 **[4] a.
 Discuss readability vs. writability.
 What is each and how do they sometimes trade off?
 Which is more important, and why?**

+   Readability and writability are both critical components of language design, and each greatly contribute to how a user interacts with the language.
+Readability refers to how easily text can be read.
+Is the code as natural to read as your native tongue, or does it require the effort and back-tracking of a language you are learning?
+Writability, on the other hand, refers to the efficiency and ease of which a program can be written.
+These two variables often have a give and take relationship.
+For example, a highly orthogonal language is generally easier to write in, as it allows for the author to use many different combinations to achieve a single outcome.
+However, this can decrease readability, as a reader must then become familiar with orders of magnitude more combinations of factors.

 **[4]b.
 Many languages distinguish between upper and lower case letters in user-defined names.
 What are the pros and cons of this?**

 **[3]c.
 How do type declarations affect the readability of programs in languages that require them (not all do).**